tormux-project/tormux-project/nethunter-rootless/Install.md

 ![nethunter](https://i.ibb.co/zZMLHTj/nethunter.jpg)

-* follow the steps and until the download is complete
+* Follow the steps and until the download is complete

 ### Usage